narrating-complexity/narrating-complexity.github.io/document-visualize/document-visualize.md

 <script src="lib/d3.v5.min.js"></script>
 <script src="lib/jquery-3.6.0.min.js"></script>

-This page contains a demo for an interface for visualizing document timelines and relationships between documents, applied to the U.S. Constitutional Convention 1787 (2019) dataset from the [Quill Project Database] (https://www.quillproject.net/overview_3/114).
+This page contains a demo for an interface for visualizing document timelines and relationships between documents, applied to the U.S. Constitutional Convention 1787 (2019) dataset from the [Quill Project Database](https://www.quillproject.net/overview_3/114).
 The interface consists of three components: a global dataset timeline view, a document timeline view, and a text view.

 This page shows visualziation components using a static sample of document + committee data from the dataset, namely one of the amended versions of the Virginia Plan discussed by the Committee of the Whole House.
 The Quill platform allows interactive selection and navigation between different documents, and can be seen [here](https://www.quillproject.net/document_visualize2/63571).